 Happy employees also take less sick days.
 Lower absenteeism means higher production.
 This, of course, is all good for your bottom line.

 A strong company culture increases company loyalty and keeps employees around for longer.
 This is incredibly important in a time when the average tenure for today’s largest work generation is just two years.
 Employees are significantly less likely to look for new employment when they feel supported and motivated.
 This includes providing paths for upward mobility, mentorship opportunities, and continuing training and education.

 This ultimately saves significant resources by lowering turnover.
 You will save time and money on recruiting, training, and acclimating new employees.
 High retention is a positive feedback loop.
 Employees are more likely to jump ship when they see their office neighbors regularly doing the same.
-And they’re more likely to stick around when they show up for work every day with a group of people who are happy to do the same.
+And they are more likely to stick around when they show up for work every day with a group of people who are happy to do the same.

-You can’t fake good workplace culture.
+You can not fake good workplace culture.
 The working world is more transparent than ever.
 Platforms like Glassdoor make it possible for employees to leave honest feedback about the workplace and company culture for anyone to read.
 Job applicants are entering interviews armed with information they read online, having clear ideas on how their future workplace should look like, and companies had better be prepared to answer for it.
 This new level of transparency is shifting the power dynamics at many large corporations by empowering employees of every level to express honest feedback about whether or not they feel appreciated, encouraged to maintain a healthy work-life balance, fairly compensated, and a part of a supportive team.